Molding the Language of Nationalism in Three Recent Periods in Iran

 This talk was part of the “Iran’s New Century and the Formation of National Identity” panel that the Iran 1400 Project sponsored at the Middle East Studies Association’s (MESA) 55th annual meeting.

-Sydney Martin is the Program Manager of the Iran 1400 Project.
+Sydney Martin is the Project Director of the Iran 1400 Project.
 He received his BA in Middle Eastern Languages and Cultures from the University of Texas at Austin.
-Prior to joining the Iran 1400 Project, he studied in Tajikistan with a Fulbright-Hays scholarship and interned at the Atlantic Council's Rafik Hariri Center for the Middle East, as well as the Critical Threats Project.
+Prior to joining the Iran 1400 Project, he studied in Tajikistan with a Fulbright-Hays scholarship and interned at the Atlantic Council's Rafik Hariri Center for the Middle East.

 Subscribe to our Strategic Communications newsletter